 - Jaguars reproduce sexually.

-- Males recognize the fertile females with the scent marks of her urine and with increased vocalization.
+- Males recognize the fertile females with the scent marks of their urine and with increased vocalization.

 - After mating, the pairs separate and the females bear all the responsibility of parenting.